 If you follow me on Twitter, you've seen a lot from me recently about Spotify and the opportunity they have to expand beyond music to subscription offerings that more broadly address the "Spoken Word" market.
 By nature of owning a platform with significant consumer demand and laddering from music to their now large play in podcasts, Spotify is upstream (data-wise) of a lot of different Consumer Subscription expansion opportunities that it can capture via M&A and new internally developed products.

-This is what I call the "Hub and Spoke" model — leverage a core subscription userbase and then upsell additional offerings to gain a larger share of wallet from your core customers.
-Until recently, this option seemed out of reach for most Consumer SaaS companies struggling to simply generate enough demand to support a single product at scale.
+This is what I call the "Hub and Spoke" model — leverage a core subscription user base and then upsell additional offerings to gain a larger share of wallet from your core customers.
+Until recently, this option seemed out of reach for most Consumer Subscription companies struggling to simply generate enough demand to support a single product at scale.
 This is changing.

 And while Spotify is, of course, not a private equity player, the opportunity for a similar model exists in other categories (religion is one that sticks out to me, but there are others).

-Vertical Agnostic Operational Excellence — The Thoma Bravo / Vista of Consumer SaaS
+Vertical Agnostic Operational Excellence — The Thoma Bravo / Vista of Consumer Subscription

 Building out this model to start would not take a massive capital investment as the firm going after the opportunity would likely not be vying to compete to buy billion dollar companies like Calm or Blinkist.
 Instead, the strategy would be best focused on vertical opportunities in companies that are either: